alf-p-steinbach/Windows-GUI-stuff-in-C-tutorial-/docs/part-04.md

 ### 4.1.
 Some background info.

+TLDR: by using UTF-8 we are at the leading edge of Windows desktop software development where not all the wrinkles have been ironed out yet, and we only support Windows versions since June 2019.

+<center>* * *</center>

 The [**Unicode** character set](https://home.unicode.org/basic-info/faq/) is the basis of a number of possible text encodings, where the most popular in Windows are `char`-based UTF-8 and `wchar_t`-based UTF-16.

 In Windows **`wchar_t`** is 16 bits, whereas in Linux and other Unixes in general it’s 32 bits, then because they use UTF-32.
 The C and C++ standards apparently reasonably insist that a single `wchar_t` should suffice for any code point in the character set, which requires 32 bits for a Unicode `wchar_t`.
 But both language standards are at odds with the roughly 30 years existing practice in the major desktop OS platform, i.e. the language standards are stuck in an academic denial mode.
 No C or C++ compiler for Windows would be practically usable with 32-bits `wchar_t`, so no formally conforming compiler will be created.
 The ***effective C++ standard*** in Windows is one where `wchar_t` can be, and is, 16 bits.

 The Windows core functionality is based on UTF-16 encoding, but `<windows.h>` defaults to offering wrapper functions that convert `char` based text to `wchar_t` based UTF-16, and vice versa.
-For example, when we used `MessageBox` we used a macro that was defined as `MessageBoxA`, the message box function that takes `char` based string arguments.
+For example, when we used `MessageBox` we actually used a macro that was defined as `MessageBoxA`, the message box function that takes `char` based string arguments.
 This function just translates the text to `wchar_t` based UTF-16 and calls `MessageBoxW` (suffix “A” for “ANSI” and suffix “W” for “wide”).

 UTF-16 is Windows’ variant of **wide text**, what the “`w`” in `wchar_t` is about.
 As an example, `L"Hello!"` is a wide string literal with 7 16-bit `wchar_t` values, corresponding to the **narrow text** literal `"Hello!"` that has 7 `char` values, which are 8 bits each in Windows.
 And as an example, you can use `MessageBoxW` directly with wide string literals like `L"Hello!"` as arguments, with the text containing any Unicode symbol supported by the message box font (other characters can be rendered e.g. as rectangles).